GerHobbelt/dat.gui/API.md

 <a name="Controller+onChange"></a>

 ### controller.onChange(fnc) ⇒ [<code>Controller</code>](#Controller)
-Specify that a function fire every time someone changes the value with this Controller.
+Specify a function which fires every time someone has changed the value with this Controller.

 **Kind**: instance method of [<code>Controller</code>](#Controller)